graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 - **Schema Composition**: Schema composition describes the process of merging multiple _source schema_ into a single GraphQL schema, the _composite schema_.
-  During this process, an intermediary schema, the _composite execution schema_, is generated.
+  During this process, an intermediary schema, the _execution schema_, is generated.
 This composite execution schema is annotated with directives to describe execution, and may have additional internal fields or arguments that won't be exposed in the client-facing composite schema.